nedakand/quantum-entanglement-calcs/README.md

 using linear algebra and quantum mechanical operators.
 It includes calculations of expectation values and evaluates Bell inequalities for different polarizer angle configurations.

-The code was developed as part the Quantum Entanglement Lab in PHYS340 and demonstrates translating theoretical quantum mechanics into executable numerical calculations.
+The code was developed as part of the Quantum Entanglement Lab in PHYS340 and demonstrates translating theoretical quantum mechanics into executable numerical calculations.

 ## Features